Westfield-Codes/rps-web-app-VictoriaWHS/README.md

 1.**done** Next, store the score array to local storage using JSONstringify.
 1.**done** In showRound, get score from local storage, JSON parsed.
-1.**done,line44** Next, replace "Score: loading" in scoreBox with score.toString() 1.**Skipped?** In findWinner, store the winner in local storage as winner.
+1.**done,line44** Next, replace "Score: loading" in scoreBox with score.toString() 1.**DoneButNeedForReview(line 91 or so)** In findWinner, store the winner in local storage as winner.
 1. After you set the round, get the score array from local storage, JSON parsed.
 1. Next, create a players array with the two players, "You" first.
 1. Next, set win equal to the index of the winner in players.